dotnet/csharplang/proposals/list-patterns.md

 #### Pattern compatibility

-A *length_pattern_clause* is compatible with any type that is *countable*, i.e. has an accessible property getter that returns an `int` and has the name `Length` or `Count`.
+A *length_pattern* is compatible with any type that is *countable*, i.e. has an accessible property getter that returns an `int` and has the name `Length` or `Count`.
 If both properties are present, the former is preferred.

-A *list_pattern_clause* is compatible with any type that conforms to the following rules:
+A *list_pattern* is compatible with any type that conforms to the following rules:

-1. Is compatible with the *length_pattern_clause*
+1. Is compatible with the *length_pattern*
 2. Has an accessible indexer with a single `int` parameter

  > **Open question**: Should we support `this[Index]` indexers?
 If so, which one is preferred if `this[int]` is also present?

 A *slice_pattern* is compatible with any type that conforms to the following rules:

-1. Is compatible with the *length_pattern_clause*
+1. Is compatible with the *length_pattern*
 2. Has an accessible `Slice` method that takes two `int` parameters (required only if a subpattern is specified)

  > **Open question**: Should we support `this[Range]` indexers?
 If so, which one is preferred if `Slice(int, int)` is also present?